How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 So far, more than 1,000 essential tremor patients around the world have been treated with focused ultrasound, says Maurice Ferré, CEO of Insightec, the company that makes the device used to treat Dambach.

-But that number is likely to increase as more centers in the U.S. begin offering the procedure and more states approve Medicare payment for it.
+That number is likely to increase as more centers in the U.S. begin offering the procedure and more states approve Medicare payment for it.
 Right now, Medicare covers the treatment in 16 states, though coverage is pending in many more, Ferré says.

 Insightec plans to begin testing ultrasound treatment on both sides of the brain in tremor patients in the U.K. later this year, Ferré says.
 The goal is to reduce tremor in both hands, instead of just one.